Constantin Schmid

 Constantin Schmid (born 27 November 1999) is a German ski jumper.
+He is the team bronze medalist at the 2022 Winter Olympics and the silver medalist at the 2020 Ski Flying World Championships.

 Schmid made his World Cup debut in Oberstdorf in December 2016.
 His best individual World Cup finish is a third place from Râșnov from February 2020.
 He also has five podiums with the German team, including one win.

+He is the older brother of Emanuel Schmid, also a ski jumper.